Caramel Apple Crunch Recipe

 - Vanilla ice cream, optional

-- 3. Bake at 375° for 45-50 minutes or until golden brown.
+- 2. Bake at 375° for 45-50 minutes or until golden brown.
 Cool for 10 minutes.
-Meanwhile, in a heavy saucepan, melt remaining caramels with remaining milk, stirring often until smooth.
+Meanwhile, in a heavy saucepan or microwave, melt remaining caramels with remaining milk, stirring often until smooth.
 Drizzle over dessert and ice cream if desired.
 Yield: 12-16 servings.

 2/3 cup: 261 calories, 10g fat (5g saturated fat), 17mg cholesterol, 133mg sodium, 42g carbohydrate (31g sugars, 2g fiber), 3g protein.